 Understanding the Genomics and Genetics of Cancer

-To develop a treatment plan tailored to you, your doctor considers many factors, including the tumor’s stage, grade and biomarker status; your general health; and your preferences concerning quality of life in regard to potential treatment side effects.
+Should a mutation or abnormality be detected, your doctor will consider many factors before recommending a treatment plan tailored just for you.
+Those factors will include the tumor’s stage, grade and biomarker status; your general health; and your preferences concerning quality of life in regard to potential treatment side effects.

 Following are descriptions of therapies that are available to treat some mutations.
 These drugs can be given orally, intravenously or subcutaneously (see Figures 1 and 2).